asadkhan-786-gb/asadkhan-786-gb/README.md

 - 👋 Hi, I’m Muhammad Asad.
-I'm a Software Developer with Specialization in Java Programming including all its framework & API's
+- - I'm Currently working on Software Development
-- 👀 I’m interested in Learning Data Analytics & Advance Python Programming
+- 👀 I’m interested in Data Analytics & Artificial Intelligence with Python Programming
 - 🌱 I’m currently learning Data Analysis with Python & Visualization
-- 💞️ I’m looking to collaborate on Data Analytics & Python
+- 💞️ I’m looking to collaborate on Data Analytics & Artificial Intelligence
 - 📫 You can reach me through my Linkedin Profile https://www.linkedin.com/in/muhammad-asad-khan-19b9a5202/
+- 💼 any freelance work? do reach email: m.asadkhan079@gmail.com :)
+- 💬 ask me about anything, i am happy to help;

 <!---
 asadkhan-786-gb/asadkhan-786-gb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.